madskristensen/LessCompiler/README.md

 1. The project hasn't been enabled for LESS compilation
 2. The .less file name starts with an underscore
 3. The .less file isn't part of any project
+4. The .less file is in a ignored folder
-4. A comment in the .less file with the word `no-compile` is found
+5. A comment in the .less file with the word `no-compile` is found

 The Output Window shows details about what is being executed to make it easy to troubleshoot any issues.